pcarney8/katacoda-scenarios/openshift-applier/step8.md

 Once the deployment is completed, you can go to the route url seen above the ruby-ex service and see the live application.

-Now let's push it across an Air Gap!
+Now let's push it across our Air Gap!